Community-Engaged Initiatives Grant

 The CCP’s Co-Curricular Learning Coordinator can also help you in the grant application process.
 Contact Cherrie Kwok at firstname.lastname@example.org.

 Funding schedule and deadlines:

-All grant applications are now open and can be found on the CCP grant application page.
+All grant applications are now open and can be found on the Grants application page.

-Funds will be allocated in two terms: fall and winter.
+Funds will be allocated in three terms: fall, winter and summer.
 In your application, be sure to identify which funding term you’re applying for.
 Your initiative should take place in the season identified in your application.

 Fall (October 1, 2018 - January 31, 2019):